-Your nonpublic (private) personal information (PI) identifies you and it's often gathered in an insurance matter.
+Your non-public (private) personal information (PI) identifies you and it's often gathered in an insurance matter.
 You have the right to see and correct your PI.
 We may collect, use and share your PI as described in this notice.
 Our goal is to protect your PI because your information can be used to make judgments about your health, finances, character, habits, hobbies, reputation, career and credit.

-We may get your PI from others, such as doctors, hospitals or other insurance companies.
-We may also share your PI with others outside of our company - without your approval, in some cases.
+We may receive your PI from others, such as doctors, hospitals or other insurance companies.
+We may also share your PI with others outside our company - without your approval, in some cases.
 But we take reasonable measures to protect your information.
-If an activity requires us to give you a chance to opt-out, we'll let you know.
-We'll also tell you how you can let us know you don't want your PI used or shared for an activity you can opt out of.
+If an activity requires us to give you a chance to opt out, we'll let you know and we'll let you know how to tell us you don't want your PI used or shared for an activity you can opt out of.